-This layered strawberry beet smoothie is the perfect way to serve a hated vegetable without anyone knowing!
-A kid friendly drink is not only healthy, but it’s packed with fruits, vegetables, and protein.
-Whether you’re looking for a fun princess pink drink to serve a girly girl or a healthier option for Valentine’s day, this pink and red smoothie is sure to please.
+This strawberry beet smoothie is the perfect way to serve a vegetable without anyone knowing!
 Greek yogurt adds creaminess while strawberries and juice add

-Inspired by her, I decided to try and make a Valentine’s day smoothie, packed with yogurt, strawberries, and beets.
-Okay, it helped that I had some beet puree to use up.
+I decided to try and make Valentine’s day smoothie, packed with yogurt, strawberries, and beets.
+Perfect for a pink princess.

 Can you blend beets in a blender?

-The veggies for this come as beets, which I use in puree form.
-To make beet puree, I just pop an 8-ounce package of pre-cooked beets found in the refrigerated produce section into my blender and let it whir.
-You can use whatever kind you like, though.
+Yup!
+To make beet puree, I just pop an 8-ounce package of pre-cooked beets found in the refrigerated produce section into my blender and let it whirl.
 Raw might not blend as smooth, but I think the smoothie will help out there.
 Roasted will be sweeter, and canned will probably blend the smoothest.

 Definitely – just remember that they might either need a bit more liquid to get smooth or may not get totally smooth.
 I would recommend using a high powered blender.